-Present trustee for water system are Larry Sheets-President, Jim Schafer-Vice President, Allen Artman-Secretary, and Judge Shuler-Treasurer.
+Present trustees for the water system, Richard Lesiecki-President, Richard Strausbaugh-Vice President, Marty Vacarro-Secretary, Dave Bjork-Treasurer and board trustee Al Artman.

 The sources of drinking water (both tap water and bottle water) include rivers, lakes, streams, ponds reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.